cloudmobi/CloudmobiSSP/u3d-sdk.md

 }
 ```

-* Create a script and attach it to a Unity UIController which you'd like to show rewarded video on.
+*[Rewarded Video] Create a script and attach it to a Unity UIController which you'd like to show rewarded video on.
 Then implement the Start function as belows.

 ```
 void Start () {
-	//setup delegate
-	setupDelegates ();
 	//load rewardvideo ad
 	CTService.loadRewardVideoWithSlotId (slot_id);
 }